 Every site, like every person, is unique.
 Places are located by their position on a continent, in a country in a watershed.
 Sites are specific locations in longitude and latitude.
 Each location is a unique collection of the past, the present and the future of life.
 What was this place like…before?
 What animals and plants and insects thrived here?
 Who were the first people to pass through or live here?
 What did they do upon this land?
 Did they build shelters or homes?
 Did they grow food?
 Did they settle or did they move along?
 A site has dimensions and shape.
 It has high points and low points in relation to sea level.
-Site analysis involves the collection of physical information about a location’s archaeology, geography, geology, topography and climate factors.
+Site analysis involves the collection of and documentation of information about a location’s archaeology, geography, climate factors, geology, and topography.
+We look out into the place and record users, activities, paths, destinations, and fields.
 We look down and research everything we cannot see that lies below the surface.
 We look around and observe what exists.
-We look up and learn about its climate, precipitation, sunshine and wind movement.
+We look up and learn about the climate, precipitation, sunshine and wind movement.

 Experiencing a site happens over time in glimpses and fragments that selectively form images in our minds and eventually sensory memories.
 Architects photograph and annotate or put words to the photographic views. sketch (and choreograph the sketches), cognitively map (edges, nodes, landmarks, events) and revisit the site during design and construction.
 In this journey, experience a site of your choice and record what you have learned about it through the use of photographs, perspective sketches, found materials, and a cognitive mapping.